Hayley Matthews

 Hayley Kristen Matthews (born 19 March 1998) is a Barbadian sportswoman.
-She plays international cricket for the West Indies as an all-rounder, batting right-handed and bowling right-arm off break.
+She plays international cricket for the West Indies and Mumbai Indians as an all-rounder, batting right-handed and bowling right-arm off break.
 She plays domestic cricket for Barbados, Barbados Royals and Melbourne Renegades, and has previously played for Tasmania, Lancashire Thunder, Southern Vipers, Loughborough Lightning, Velocity and Hobart Hurricanes.
 She has also represented Barbados in the javelin throw at several international track and field competitions.
 In June 2022, Matthews was named as the captain of the West Indies women's cricket team, taking over from Stafanie Taylor.

 Early life and education

 Matthews was born in Barbados and raised in Bridgetown, its capital and largest city.
 Her father, Mike, batted at no. 4 and bowled off-breaks for Pickwick Cricket Club, one of the island's leading clubs.
 Previously, he had played in the Barbados Under-19 team.

-An early memory for Matthews is joining in on games of cricket between her father and older brother, Wayne, at home after school.
-She also recalls being taken with Wayne to the Pickwick Club's then home ground, Kensington Oval, where they would run around the ground, and onto the field during breaks.

 After Matthews started attending People's Cathedral Primary School, which was next door to her home, an opportunity arose for her to play the game formally.
 At the age of eight or nine, she asked the school's boys' team coach whether she could be a member of the team.
 Her request was granted.
 By the time she was 11 years old, she had become the team's captain.

 At the end of her primary school years, Matthews did well enough in Barbados's controversial Common Entrance examinations to be accepted into the island's most prestigious secondary school, Harrison College, which was founded as an all-boys school in 1733.
-Although the College has charged no fees since the 1960s, and has been co-educational since 1980, it is often referred to as the 'Eton College of Barbados'.
+Although the college has charged no fees since the 1960s, and has been co-educational since 1980, it is often referred to as the 'Eton College of Barbados'.
 Its many sporting alumni include Sir Pelham ("Plum") Warner, the "Grand Old Man" of English cricket, and Sir Clyde Walcott.

 Soon after starting at Harrison College, Matthews joined the school's previously all-boys' Under-13 team as an opening batter.
 With her assistance, the team immediately won a tournament.
 In her final year as an Under-13 player, she captained the team, the first female to do so.

 Matthews recommends that talented young female cricketers play in boys' teams.
 She believes that her experiences in such teams assisted her with facing fast bowling, and improved her fielding.
 At the age of 18, she had already played in the Men's First Division for the Pickwick Club, alongside male players including West Indies batter Shai Hope.
 As of 2022, she was still in contact with most of the male players she used to captain in her Under-13 team.